jeffc00/football-players-analytics/README.md

 # football-players-analytics

+## 1. Dataset description
-Dataset composed of detailed attributes for every player registered in the latest edition of FIFA 19 database.
+This dataset is composed of detailed attributes for every player registered in the latest edition of FIFA 19 database.

+## 2. Explanation of the process followed

+  - design and construction of the pipeline

+  - implementation of Python concepts

+  - results obtained

+  - obstacles encountered

+  - lessons learned